-Selbst has two WSOP bracelets–the first in 2008 in a $1,500 Pot Limit Omaha event and the second in 2012 in a $2500 Mixed Game event.
+Selbst has three WSOP bracelets–and is the only woman to win three bracelets in an open WSOP event.
 Selbst had the best year of her career in 2010, when she won the North American Poker Tour stop at Mohegan Sun for $750,000, finished 4th at the EPT London High Roller Event for over $200,000, and won the Partouche Poker Tour main event in Cannes for over $1.8M.
 She earned almost $3M in 2010, earning her 6th place on the 2010 money list, several high rankings in player of the year races, and the honor of being named the Wicked Chops player of the year.
 She once again made waves in 2011, finishing in the quarterfinals of the NBC Heads Up Championship for $75,000, third at the WPT Five Diamond for $338k, and pulling off an incredible back-to-back victory at the NAPT Mohegan Sun.
 Her earnings in 2011 totaled just over $1M, meaning she finished two consecutive years with 7 figures in earnings.
 In 2012, Selbst captured three titles, including her second WSOP bracelet.
-She joins an elite group of women to have won multiple bracelets in an open event.
 In January 2013, Selbst won the PCA High Roller Event, winning just over $1.4M and taking over the top spot on the Women’s All Time Earnings List.
-Selbst’s live tournament earnings now total over $8M.
+In 2014, Selbst had another stellar PCA, finishing third in both the Super High Roller and High Roller events.
+She went on to win her third WSOP bracelet in May 2014 at $25,000 Mixed Max No Limit Hold’em, taking home $871,148.
+Selbst’s live tournament earnings now total over $11.6M.